hfeiss/campingreservations/README.md

 These results are counterintuitive; it seems people travel longer the shorter the stay!
 A further complication is that driving 650 miles one way for "weekend warrior" trip is very unrealistic.

 Fundamentally, it seems this analysis is not accounting for how people actually camp.
-The basis that distance traveled to a facility is equal to the distance from the home address is evidently wrong.
-In reality, reservations are likely linked together on road trips and vacations longer than a weekend; where the distance traveled is from the previous night's reservation not the home.
+The premis that distance traveled to a facility is equal to the distance from the home address is evidently wrong.
+In reality, reservations are likely linked together on road trips longer than a weekend; where the distance actually traveled is much less than the distance all the way home.

 ![](/images/TypeOverTime.png)